Skip to Content

 What Is a Hair Developer?

-Hair developer comes in a liquid or cream formula.
+Hair developer comes in liquid or cream formulas.
 It contains hydrogen peroxide, which activates lightener (bleach) and helps permanent color develop properly.

 Bleach alone does not lift much until it is mixed with a developer.
 Bleach is alkaline and helps swell the hair cuticle.
 The developer then oxidizes pigment inside the hair shaft, which is what creates lift.

-After lifting, you can apply a hair dye or use a toner to refine brassiness.
-Know more about mixing developer with hair color.
+After lifting, you can apply hair dye or use a toner to refine brassiness.

 Does Hair Developer Expire?